 Below is what Gravis was doing prior to Dylan coming through and merging the scene with the board.
 Paulgar is eternally grateful for their shift in direction.
 It’d be hard to imagine him pulling these off…

 Could you imagine if Jay-Z and G-Unit’s peak popularity came at a time that coincided with today’s high level of rapper interest in skateboarding?
 A skate version of a S Dot or G-Unit sneaker?
 Imagine if this post just jinxed everything, and Lil’ Wayne’s creative direction in footwear extended beyond an inevitable colorway on Supra or something?
 If there’s one skater (We decided that Wayne’s a skater, remember?) that could make the moon boot thing explode again, it’s certainly him.

 There are a lot of ugly sneakers in the history of sneakers, but Master P’s is the only one to be so ugly that it became a recognizable point of comparison for other rappers (even if they themselves endorsed ugly sneakers.)

-Whoever bought these in 1998 deserved a $100 tax credit subsidized by No Limit Records.
+Whoever bought these in 1998 deserved a $100 refund from by No Limit Records.